How Do Pigs Find Truffles? How to Get Started for Success

 We were so excited when we added pigs to our homestead, and the children thoroughly enjoyed looking after the little piglets and adult pigs.
-One night my husband and I sat at the table eating a delicious pasta with truffle shavings when we had a brilliant idea.
+One night my husband and I sat at the table eating delicious pasta with truffle shavings when we had a brilliant idea.

-We agreed that the best way to make this successful was to call a local truffle hunter for some advice and tips on getting started.
+We agreed that the best way to make this successful was to call a local truffle hunter for advice and tips on getting started.
 She suggested we train the pigs, as using professional truffle pig trainers was quite expensive.
 She also mentioned that teaching your pigs was a straightforward process.

-So how do you get started training your pig to find truffles?
+How do pigs find truffles?
 Start by training your pig to alert you when they smell a truffle.
 Get your pig familiar with the smell of the truffle, and then hide it.
 Make sure to accompany your pig and have snacks with you to give the pig once they find the truffle.
-Offer your pig treats and rewards to prevent them from eating the truffles they find.
-Finally, test the training by searching in a nearby forest.

 What Are Truffles and How Do Pigs Smell Them?